 This refers to Verizon's new "10-digit long code (10DLC)" service.
 This is an industry-first solution to explicitly allow Application-to-Peer (A2P) SMS traffic over long code phone numbers in the US.

 Yes.
 All long code messaging to Verizon is required to utilize this new service.

 What exactly will change when this service goes live?
 Does 10DLC still have carrier filtering?

-You should expect to see the improved delivery quality of SMS to the Verizon mobile network.
+You should expect to see the improved delivery quality of SMS messages to the Verizon mobile network.
 The new Verizon 10DLC service does have filtering, but it is designed to target spam and abusive traffic and is not geared toward blocking all forms of A2P messaging as is the case with the filters currently in place with many US and Canada mobile carriers.

 What is the cost of this new service?

 Verizon is adding a termination surcharge of $0.0025 per SMS message segment sent from a Plivo long code number to Verizon.
 We will pass this fee through to our customers at no markup.